google/yapf/README.rst

 Installation
 ============

-YAPF currently requires Python 2.7; support for Python 3.x is planned in the near future.
+YAPF supports Python 2.7 and 3.4+.

 To install YAPF from the source directory::